fixthestatusquo/proca-sync/README.md

 - pull this repository
 - check the name of the CRM from /src/crm/{yourcrm}.ts
-- cp .env.example .env
+- cp .env.example .env.yourorg
-- modify CRM={yourcrm} in your .env
+- modify CRM={yourcrm} in your .env.yourorg and add an extra param -e yourorg to all the commands below
 - depending of the CRM: add extra environment variables
 - You need to know queue service credentials (name, username and password) from which to read from.